In a Nutshell:

 First, the rear wheels aren’t very wide and don’t have tread, which will cause it to sink into soft earth more often than it rides over it.

 If you don’t plan on spending much time outdoors, and when you do, if you mostly stick to flat, level terrain, you’ll be fine.
-Indoors, it handles like a dream, and even plush, thick carpet won’t present too much of a challenge.
+Indoors, it handles like a dream, and even a plush, thick carpet won’t present too much of a challenge.

 No Real Learning Curve and Almost No Assembly Required